jotaelesalinas/laravel-adminless-ldap-auth/README.md

 </div>
 ```

-We hardcoded `username` instead of using `{{ config('auth.login_field')}}` because
-it is something that will (or should) not change in the future.

-Now, delete the "Remember me" checkbox, because there is no "Remember me" with this system.
+Now, delete the "Remember me" checkbox, because we will have no such functionality.
-Remove this whole form group (specific HTML markup could change in the future):
+Remove this whole form group (HTML markup could change in the future):

 ```html
 <div class="form-group row">